Day Trip to Tossa de Mar from Barcelona: Complete Guide

 Stroll Through the Streets of the Old Town

-Take your time strolling through the narrow cobblestone streets, admiring the architecture from the middle ages, alongside quaint shops and restaurants.
+Take your time strolling through the narrow cobblestone streets where you can see architecture from the middle ages, alongside quaint shops and restaurants.

-You can stop for a coffee, drink, or a delicious meal at one of the many cafes and restaurants in the Old Town.
+You can stop for a coffee, drink, or a sit-down meal at one of the many cafes and restaurants in the Old Town.

 An old building in the Old Town of Tossa de Mar with stone steps and walls